koraytugay/koraytugay.github.io/content/various/maven.md

 </dl>

 #### Arbitrary properties
-Arbitrary properties can also be set using the `properties` element in the POM and then by simply referencing them via `${property}`.
+Arbitrary properties can also be set using the `properties` element in the POM and can be simply referenced via `${property}`.

 ## Dependencies
 When a project depends on an artifact produced by another project we say that this artifact is a dependency.